Slliki/MScProject/MscThesis/Presentation.md

 This is a diagram of my entire process.
 Use mixed sampling for preprocessed data, that is, downsampling first and then upsampling.
 Upsampling needs to be done in CV.
 Specifically, after CV divides the new training set and validation set, oversampling is performed using the new training set.
 This helps prevent data leakage and alleviate overfitting.

 CV helps us to get the best parameters combination for each model.

+### 3.2 Data exploration
+Firstly this is the proportion of fraudulent and non-fraudulent samples in the original dataset.
+You can see the severe data imbalance.

+The second graph shows the total number of samples according to age group as well as the number of fraudulent samples per age group and labelled with the fraud rate per age group.
+We can see that the majority of fraud samples occur within the 40 and 50 year old age groups and that the fraud rate increases as age increases.

 ## 4. Evaluation and Results
 ### 4.1 Treessss